If you are a lover of animals you will love this fact-based article on the most majestic animal in the world, the Lion.

 - Western Zimbabwe

 These types of lions are designated as truly the Kings of the Jungle.
 This lion makes its home in family units or prides and works hard to protect its family’s pride.

 They have a distinctive mane of hair around the head and neck.
 It is the female lioness of the family that does the hunting.
 When the cubs reach a year of age, they are taught to hunt.
 Meat sustains these lions, lionesses, and their cubs from kills made on warthogs, zebras, and antelopes.

 4. White Lion

 Why did these lion types make the list?

-Anyone with a heart for wildlife, especially the lion community would feel their heart breaking for the White Lion and what they must endure.
+Anyone with a heart for wildlife, especially the lion community would feel heartbreaking for the White Lion and what they must endure.

 The story of these majestic creatures is a sad story to those who love these animals.
 Hearts go out to each White Lion who can no longer be free to roam or at least be protected in a secure natural environment.
-White lions in the wild are searched for with the primary goal of protection and security to these types of lions.
+White lions in the wild are searched for with the primary goal of protecting and securing these types of lions.